danigargu/syms2elf/README.md

 # syms2elf

-The plugin exports all the symbols recognized by IDA Pro and only functions in radare2 to the ELF symbol table.
+The plugin exports all the symbols recognized by IDA Pro (only functions in radare2) to the ELF symbol table.
 This allows us to use the power of IDA/r2 in recognizing functions (analysis, FLIRT signatures, manual creation, renaming, etc), but not be limited to the exclusive use of this tools.

 Supports 32 and 64-bits file format.